jnbdz/forensic-imaging-quickstarts/Linux/README.md

 - `dc3dd` - convert and copy a file
 - `growisofs` - combined mkisofs frontend/DVD recording program.
 - `mkisofs` - create an hybrid ISO9660/JOLIET/HFS filesystem with optional Rock Ridge attributes.
+- `blkcat` - Display the contents of file system data unit in a disk image.
+- `blkls` - List or output file system data units.
+- `fsstat` - Display general details of a file system
+- `gpart` - control utility for the disk partitioning GEOM class
+- `dcfldd` - enhanced version of dd for forensics and security.
+Copy a file, converting and formatting according to the options.
+- `veracrypt` - Free and open source disk encryption software.

 ## Setup
 ### Debian